Your frequently asked questions about donations to the University.

 How are gifts to the University invested and managed?

 In recognition of the confidence that has been placed in the University by its donors, and the importance of these assets to the University’s continued excellence, it is the University’s highest priority to ensure that these funds are well invested.
-The University manages philanthropic gifts, including those gifts held by the University on trust, with a total capital value of $1,024.8 million in 2019.
+The University manages philanthropic gifts, including those gifts held by the University on trust, with a total capital value of $1,247 million as of 31 December 2022.

-Distribution from gifts invested in the University’s long-term investment fund in 2019 totalled $41.0 million, supporting a range of purposes including student awards, professorships and other academic positions, and an extraordinarily diverse range of research activities.
-Investment of gifts held long-term is performed on the University’s behalf by two independent fund managers, the Victorian Funds Management Corporation (VFMC) and ROC Capital.
+Distribution from gifts invested in the University’s long-term investment fund in 2022 totalled $52 million, supporting a range of purposes including student awards, professorships and other academic positions, and an extraordinarily diverse range of research activities.
+Investment of gifts held long-term is performed on the University’s behalf by two independent fund managers, JANA and ROC Capital.
 An Investment Management Committee (IMC) oversees the strategy for and performance of University investments.
 The IMC is composed of industry professionals, University council members and senior executives of the University, who provide advice on investment beliefs, strategy, philosophy, and policy, and oversee appointment of fund managers.
 The IMC meets regularly throughout the year and reports to the University Council through the Finance Committee.
-The University’s annual Investment Report provides an overview of how gifted funds are invested and managed: Trusts Investment Report 2019 (PDF)
+The University’s annual Investment Report provides an overview of how gifted funds are invested and managed: 2022 Gift Investment Report (PDF).

 How are gifts to the University overseen and monitored?